alpaddesai/IntroductionToCompilerDesignAutomataTheory/README.md

-# Introduction to  Compiler Design
+# Introduction to  Compiler Design and Automata Theory

 The project provides an overview of introduction to compiler design, automata & computation theory.